Keep Up With Us

 Go ahead and subscribe to receive 1–2 emails per month.

 When it comes to summer hiking, Breckenridge has it all.
-The cascading waterfalls, the seemingly endless fields of wildflowers, the serene alpine lakes, and all of it nestled in the heart of the majestic Rocky Mountains.
+The cascading waterfalls, seemingly endless fields of wildflowers, serene alpine lakes, and all of it nestled in the heart of the majestic Rocky Mountains.
 In layman’s terms, a trip to Breckenridge in the summertime isn’t truly complete without experiencing one of our world-class trails.
-In order for you to get the best hiking experience, we’ve compiled a short list of the absolute best summer hikes in Breckenridge that will get you to places beyond imagination.
+In order for you to get the best hiking experience, we’ve compiled a list of our favorite summer hikes in Breckenridge that will get you to places beyond imagination and into nature.

 Mt Baldy Road and the Iowa Mill

 Just across the valley from Breckenridge Ski Resort sits a mountain that every single person in town sees, but might not know much about.
 It’s appropriately named Bald Mountain or “Baldy” as locals call it, since many of its trees burned during the mining days.
 In addition to panoramic views of the Tenmile Range, this hike includes the Iowa Mining Mill, a historic gem from Breckenridge’s mining era that was used to process ore from the Carbonate Mine.

 This stunning hike rises up out of the Blue River Valley and offers incredible 360 degree views of the surrounding mountain ranges once you’ve reached the ridge of Baldy Mountain.
 Tailor the hiking to your liking and make it as long or as short of an adventure as you choose.
 If you’re feeling adventurous (and are prepared), try to follow this trail all the way to the summit of this iconic 13er!